Sanglorian/orcus/Orcus Classes and Powers - current.md

 > *There stands the enemy and your group must destroy it.*
 > **Daily** **Attack** **15** (**Standard Action**) ● **Focus, Martial**
 > **Near** burst 10, one creature you can see
-> **Effect** All allies in open range and in line of effect to the target automatically hit the target with basic attacks until the start of your next turn.
+> **Effect** All allies in sight and in line of effect to the target automatically hit the target with basic attacks until the start of your next turn.

 > #### No Time to Bleed
 > *You’re hit but the others can’t see you squirm.*